 Email Scams - How to Identify Them

 Email scams have been around since the 1980’s when the technology became widely used.
-In the early days they were easy to spot – emails from an unknown source trying to sell adult content or blue pills, emails informing you of an inheritance from a rich relative or even an email with a marriage proposal from a Nigerian prince.
+In the early days they were easy to spot.
+You’d receive an email from an unknown source trying to sell adult content or blue pills.
+If you were lucky these emails would inform you of an inheritance from a rich relative or contain a marriage proposal from a Nigerian prince.

 These days email scams are more sophisticated and are known as phishing emails.
-Phishing emails are emails claiming to be from reputable companies to encourage individuals to reveal personal information, such as passwords and credit card numbers.
+Phishing emails are emails claiming to be from reputable companies to encourage individuals to reveal personal information.
+For instance; passwords, birth dates and credit card numbers.

 Phishing emails use a number of tactics to get your details, they may: